sabarnett/TimeWasters/README.md

 The purpose of this app is to get some practice in creating simple to play games.
 The kind of thing we used to play before computers became graphic processing work-horses.

-At present, this Mac app contains six games;
+At present, this Mac app contains seven games;

 * Minesweeper
 * WordCraft